Keep in mind that everyone is subject to Alternate Character Interpretation in this game. Oh, and there may be spoilers.

-The Catfish: Unfortunately for Hydrus, it won't be released afterwards.
+- The Catfish: Unfortunately for Hydrus, it won't be released afterwards.
 You even have to lure it out into the open by presenting yourself as The Bait it won't eat you, but it does have electric rods protruding from its back that break through the surface as it rises.

-Get Back Here Boss: Hydrus is a natural swimmer, Wander isn't.
-One of the few times a colossus is capable of moving faster than you.
+- "Get Back Here!"
+Boss: Hydrus is a natural swimmer, Wander isn't; which means another colossus capable of moving faster than you.
 The fact that holding onto it as it dives puts an incredible strain on your stamina meter doesn't help.

-Psycho Electric Eel: More closely resembling an elongated catfish than an actual electric eel, Hydrus nonetheless has three glowing rods on its back that release a ring of electrical discharge around it whenever they penetrate the surface.
+- Psycho Electric Eel: More closely resembling an elongated catfish than an actual electric eel, Hydrus nonetheless has three glowing rods on its back that release a ring of electrical discharge around it whenever they penetrate the surface.
 Stabbing it behind each rod not only disables the electric attack, but also deals damage to Hydrus.

-Shock and Awe: The first colossus to use electric attacks, though definitely not the last.
+- Shock and Awe: The first colossus to use electric attacks, though definitely not the last.

-Wall Crawl: Despite its presumably immense weight, Kuromuri can effortlessly crawl up the sides of the arena in order to reach you, though it doesn't like doing so unless you are clearly out of reach and it knows where you are.
+- Wall Crawl: Despite its presumably immense weight, Kuromori can effortlessly crawl up the sides of the arena in order to reach you, though it doesn't like doing so unless you are clearly out of reach and it knows where you are.
 If it can see you from the ground, it'll shoot projectiles at you.
 If it can't, but it spotted you through one of the archery windows, it'll clamber up to poke its head through and fire off a series of shots.
 When it does this, Wander can nip around to another vantage point and shoot arrows into its legs, or shoot its soft underbelly through the archery windows.
-Fire enough arrows in the right places and Kuromuri will fall, leaving its underbelly exposed.
+Fire enough arrows in the right places and Kuromori will fall, leaving its underbelly exposed.